afabraha/PythonProjects136/README.md

 ### 4. Company Data Regression ML
 - **Objective**: Developed a Linear Regression model to predict the corporate net income based on input features such as total revenue, total assets, and long term investments.
-Did the same thing but wiht a Decision Tree Regression model to compare the results with those of the former.
+Did the same thing but with a Decision Tree Regression model to compare the results with those of the former.
 - **Tools Used**: Python, Pandas, Sklearn, Linear Regression, Decision Tree Regressor
 - **Highlights**:
   - Linear Regression model ahieved an r2 score of approximately 0.84 without cross validation and approximately 0.64 on average with cross validation.